Assessing Prior Knowledge

 - Do not require students to put their name on the assessment.

 - Communicate that the assessment is not graded.

 - Use technology.
-Blackboard, Qualtrics, and classroom response systems will quantify some of the data for you and provide graphs that you can then share with students.
+Canvas, Qualtrics, and classroom response systems will quantify some of the data for you and provide graphs that you can then share with students.

 - Share the questions with colleagues or teaching assistants to confirm that the questions make sense.